-Gregory Poilasne is Co-Founder, Director, Chairman and CEO of Nuvve, overseeing the strategic direction of the company.
+Gregory Poilasne is Co-Founder, Chairman and CEO of Nuvve, overseeing the strategic direction of the company.
 Gregory has more than 20 years of telecommunications experience, spanning technology development, marketing, sales and customer support as well as business operations at companies such as DockOn and Ethertronics.

-Ted Smith is Director and Chief Operating Officer of Nuvve and is responsible for managing the successful development and commercialization of Nuvve’s technologies, as well as supporting global regulatory compliance efforts.
+Ted Smith is President and Chief Operating Officer of Nuvve and is responsible for managing the successful development and commercialization of Nuvve’s technologies, as well as supporting global regulatory compliance efforts.
 Ted has more than 20 years of experience in the finance industry and initially joined Nuvve as the Chief Administrative Officer for the company.

 Marc Trahand is Executive Vice President of Marketing for Nuvve and oversees all aspects of marketing, branding, and external communications for the company.
 Marc is a seasoned executive and entrepreneur, previously serving in executive roles at companies including luxury smartphone company Savelli Geneve and Topyko Mobility SAS.

 Lynn Ames is the Vice President of Partnerships at Nuvve, managing the company’s global portfolio of strategic partners covering North America, Europe and Asia with a focus on integrating Nuvve’s V2G platform throughout the electrification ecosystem.
 She leads the team responsible for automotive OEMs, infrastructure OEMs, utilities, developers and related parties.
 She also currently supports human resources, investment, and contracts.
 Lynn has held a jack-of-all-trades position in three successful tech start-ups in Southern California.